mj-meyer/HowToDad/README.md

 - @ngx-pwa/local-storage

 This is a local storage like library for angular, except it interfaces with IndexDB.
 So it's asynchronous unlike localStorage

+🔎 **Project assumptions**

+- Sharing jokes through myjson.com, I assumed it will be available long enough to share a link, but storing the user's jokes in local storage would be safer, as people generally don't clear it often.
+- I also avoided looking up jokes by Id on the icanhazdadjoke api, as I'm not confident the Id's will always be unique.
+Thus, I only used it to fetch random jokes.

 ## Development server